 Other complications occur when weight is > 4000 g.
-There is a proportional increase in morbidity and mortality due to the following:
+There is a proportional increase in morbidity and mortality because of the following:

-Hypocalcemia Neonatal Hypocalcemia Hypocalcemia is a total serum calcium concentration 8 mg/dL ( 2 mmol/L) in term infants or 7 mg/dL ( 1.75 mmol/L) in preterm infants.
-It is also defined as an ionized calcium level 3.0 to 4... read more and hypomagnesemia Hypomagnesemia Hypomagnesemia is serum magnesium concentration 1.8 mg/dL ( 0.70 mmol/L).
-Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or drugs such... read more
+Hypocalcemia Neonatal Hypocalcemia Hypocalcemia is a total serum calcium concentration < 8 mg/dL (< 2 mmol/L) in term infants or < 7 mg/dL (< 1.75 mmol/L) in preterm infants.
+It is also defined as an ionized calcium... read more and hypomagnesemia Hypomagnesemia Hypomagnesemia is serum magnesium concentration < 1.8 mg/dL (< 0.70 mmol/L).
+Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or medications... read more

 Certain congenital anomalies

-Hypocalcemia Neonatal Hypocalcemia Hypocalcemia is a total serum calcium concentration 8 mg/dL ( 2 mmol/L) in term infants or 7 mg/dL ( 1.75 mmol/L) in preterm infants.
-It is also defined as an ionized calcium level 3.0 to 4... read more and hypomagnesemia Hypomagnesemia Hypomagnesemia is serum magnesium concentration 1.8 mg/dL ( 0.70 mmol/L).
-Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or drugs such... read more may occur but are usually transient and asymptomatic.
+Hypocalcemia Neonatal Hypocalcemia Hypocalcemia is a total serum calcium concentration < 8 mg/dL (< 2 mmol/L) in term infants or < 7 mg/dL (< 1.75 mmol/L) in preterm infants.
+It is also defined as an ionized calcium... read more and hypomagnesemia Hypomagnesemia Hypomagnesemia is serum magnesium concentration < 1.8 mg/dL (< 0.70 mmol/L).
+Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or medications... read more may occur but are usually transient and asymptomatic.
 Good prenatal glycemic control decreases the risk of neonatal hypocalcemia.
-Hypocalcemia typically does not require treatment unless there are clinical signs of hypocalcemia or total serum calcium levels < 7 mg/dL (< 1.75 mmol/L) or ionized calcium levels < 4 mg/dL (< 1 mmol/L) in term infants.
+Hypocalcemia typically does not require treatment unless there are clinical signs of it or total serum calcium levels are < 7 mg/dL (< 1.75 mmol/L) or ionized calcium levels are < 4 mg/dL (< 1 mmol/L) in term infants.
 Treatment should be based on ionized calcium levels because these levels more accurately reflect available calcium.
 Treatment is usually given with IV supplementation of calcium gluconate.
 Hypomagnesemia can interfere with the secretion of parathyroid hormone, so hypocalcemia may not respond to treatment until the magnesium level is corrected.

-Polycythemia Perinatal Polycythemia and Hyperviscosity Syndrome Polycythemia is an abnormal increase in red blood cell mass, defined in neonates as a venous hematocrit ≥ 65%; this increase can lead to hyperviscosity with sludging of blood within vessels... read more is slightly more common among infants of diabetic mothers.
+Polycythemia Perinatal Polycythemia and Hyperviscosity Syndrome Polycythemia is an abnormal increase in red blood cell mass, defined in neonates as a venous hematocrit ≥ 65%; this increase can lead to hyperviscosity with sludging of blood within vessels... read more is slightly more common among infants of mothers with diabetes.
 Elevated insulin levels increase fetal metabolism and thus oxygen consumption.
 If the placenta is unable to meet the increased oxygen demand, fetal hypoxemia occurs, triggering an increase in erythropoietin and thus hematocrit.

 Hyperbilirubinemia Neonatal Hyperbilirubinemia Jaundice is a yellow discoloration of the skin and eyes caused by hyperbilirubinemia (elevated serum bilirubin concentration).
 The serum bilirubin level required to cause jaundice varies with... read more occurs for several reasons.
-IDMs often have decreased tolerance for oral feedings (particularly when they are preterm) in the earliest days of life, which increases the enterohepatic circulation of bilirubin.
+Infants of mothers with diabetes often have decreased tolerance for oral feedings (particularly when they are preterm) in the earliest days of life, which increases the enterohepatic circulation of bilirubin.
 Also, if polycythemia is present, the bilirubin load increases.

-Respiratory distress syndrome Respiratory Distress Syndrome in Neonates Respiratory distress syndrome is caused by pulmonary surfactant deficiency in the lungs of neonates, most commonly in those born at 37 weeks gestation.
+Respiratory distress syndrome Respiratory Distress Syndrome in Neonates Respiratory distress syndrome is caused by pulmonary surfactant deficiency in the lungs of neonates, most commonly in those born at < 37 weeks gestation.
 Risk increases with degree of prematurity... read more (RDS) may occur because elevated insulin levels decrease surfactant production; pulmonary maturation may thus be delayed until late in gestation.
 RDS may develop even if the infant is delivered late preterm or term.
-Treatment of respiratory distress syndrome Infants of diabetic mothers (IDMs): Infants whose weight is > the 90th percentile for gestational age are classified as large for gestational age.
-Macrosomia is birthweight > 4000 g in a term infant.
-The predominant cause is maternal... read more is discussed elsewhere.
+Treatment of respiratory distress syndrome Infants of mothers with diabetes is discussed elsewhere.

-Congenital anomalies are more likely in IDMs because maternal hyperglycemia at the time of organogenesis is detrimental.
+Congenital anomalies are more likely in infants of mothers with diabetes because maternal hyperglycemia at the time of organogenesis is detrimental.
 Specific anomalies include